angoodkind/angoodkind.github.io/research.md

 ---

 ## Current Projects

+Check back here for specific updates.
+I plan on studying the linguistic markers of collaboration, and how we can measure conversational convergence.

+## Past Projects
 __Linguistics and Autism__

 * Converting clinical transcripts into word vectors, we analyze semantic similarity in both typically-developing children (TD) and children with autism spectrum disorder (ASD).
 Our initial findings show that the cosine differences between children with ASD and TD children are significantly different when compared to a gold standard